Available Parks for Adoption

 Gallup Park

-Gallup is the most popular city park and for good reason!
-It's a wonderful park along the Huron River and has a huge array of amenities including a boat rental livery, three playgrounds and a fishing pond.
+Gallup has a huge array of amenities including a boat rental livery, three playgrounds, walking trails, picnic shelters and a fishing pond.
 All of these amenities mean that keeping the park beautiful is an enormous effort.
 We have several lovely park adopters working on various projects in the park, but we're looking for more!

-We are seeking a volunteer group to help cut back overgrown vegetation around the river including honeysuckle and buckthorn.
+We are seeking a volunteer group to help cut back overgrown invasive plants around the river including honeysuckle and buckthorn.
 The focus would be on creating views in front of memorial benches and cutting back these shrubs on the park's two accessible islands.

 bhumsoo_mobile0-31c450235056a36_31c451e3-5056-a36a-0666f82279a55e63.jpg